Elizabeth Woodville: In literature

-One of only three lyric poems in Middle English ascribed to a woman author, "My heart is set upon a lusty pin", is attributed to one "Queen Elizabeth", sometimes thought to have been Elizabeth Woodville (although the author is more commonly believed to have been her daughter, Elizabeth of York).
-This hymn to Venus, found in one single manuscript, is a complex six-stanza poem with rhyme scheme ABABBAA, an "elaboration of the sestina," in which the seventh line of each stanza is the same as its first, and the six unique lines of the first stanza provide the first lines for each of the poem's six stanzas.
+One of only three lyric poems in Middle English ascribed to a woman author, alongside "An Anchoress' Hymn to the Virgin" and "Eleanor Percy's Prayer", "My heart is set upon a lusty pin" is attributed to one "Queen Elizabeth", sometimes thought to have been Elizabeth Woodville (although the author is also argued to have been her daughter, Elizabeth of York).
+This hymn to Venus, found in one single manuscript, is a complex six-stanza poem with rhyme scheme ABABBAA, an "elaboration of the sestina", in which the seventh line of each stanza is the same as its first, and the six unique lines of the first stanza provide the first lines for each of the poem's six stanzas.